ray-project/ray/doc/source/data/transforming-datastreams.rst

 Compute Strategy
 ----------------

-Datasets transformations are executed by either :ref:`Ray tasks <ray-remote-functions>` or :ref:`Ray actors <actor-guide>` across a Ray cluster.
+Datastreams transformations are executed by either :ref:`Ray tasks <ray-remote-functions>` or :ref:`Ray actors <actor-guide>` across a Ray cluster.
 By default, Ray tasks are used (with ``compute="tasks"``).
 For transformations that require expensive setup, it's preferrable to use Ray actors, which are stateful and allow setup to be reused